 There’s a reason why Alnwick Castle is dubbed the Windsor of the North: it’s the second-largest inhabited castle in the UK and has a history that spans over 700 years.
 The castle itself was home to the Duke of Northumberland’s family for most of that time, but it also has a special place in the lives of TV and film fans across the globe.

 While its inhabitants – the Percys – have certainly never partaken in a game of quidditch, Harry Potter and friends did while filming several movies here.
-Other films and shows have been shot here, too, including Downton Abbey, so see if you can spot where your favourite scenes took place.
+Other films and shows have been shot here, too, including Downton Abbey, so it is possibly one of the most famous castles in the UK.

-How to get there: It’s just a 12-minute walk from Alnwick train station.
-You can also take a 30-minute bus from Alnmouth train station.
+Getting to Alnwick by train is easy – the castle is just a 12-minute walk from Alnwick train station, or a 30-minute bus from Alnmouth train station if you’re travelling with CrossCountry.

 Dunrobin Castle

-If you’re searching for your dream fairy-tale home, you’ll want a viewing at Dunrobin Castle.
-Scotland’s most northerly great house looks like it’s been picked straight out of a Disney film, with French chateâu-inspired pointy spires and long, looming windows.
+If you’re searching for your fairy-tale dream, look no further than Dunrobin Castle.
+Scotland’s most northerly great house looks like it’s been picked straight out of a Disney film, with French chateâu-inspired pointy spires and long, looming windows; if you’re looking for the most beautiful castles in the UK, look no further.

 It was built over 700 years ago, but you’ll be more inspired by the dramatic architecture than the history.
 The castle is surrounded by a lusciously green garden and overlooks the Moray Firth.
-Head down to the beach on a good day and you might even spot a dolphin or two.
+Head down to the beach on a good day and you might even spot a dolphin or two – it doesn’t get more magical than that!

 Tintagel Castle